Provider Traffic Policy

 - Inspect API version policy coverage:

-si providers health --json- includes
+si orbit list --json- includes

 version_missingandversion_invalidfields